 Mr. Rowland was in charge of evaluating the cancer risk of Monsanto’s Roundup.
 He allegedly bragged to a company executive that he deserved a medal if he could kill another government agency’s investigation into Roundup’s key chemical, glyphosate.

 Mr. Rowland made his boast in an April 2015 phone call, according to farmers and others who say they’ve been sickened by Roundup.
-After leaving his job as a manager in the EPA’s pesticide division last year, Jess Rowland will likelyh become a central figure in the more than 700 Monsanto lawsuits now filed in the U.S. All the Roundup lawsuits accuse Monsanto of failing to warn consumers and regulators that glyphosate-based herbicide can cause non-Hodgkin’s lymphoma.
+After leaving his job as a manager in the EPA’s pesticide division last year, Jess Rowland will, if justice prevails, likely become a central figure in the more than 700 Monsanto lawsuits now filed in the U.S. All of the Roundup lawsuits accuse Monsanto of failing to warn consumers and regulators that glyphosate-based herbicide can cause non-Hodgkin’s lymphoma.

 Monsanto, EPA Cozy Relationships